Wicked Game: Stone Sour

 On June 26, 2007, Stone Sour released an acoustic cover of the song on the special edition version of the album Come What(ever) May.
 It was certified Gold by both the ARIA in 2024 and Recorded Music NZ in 2021.

 Phillip Phillips

 Phillip Phillips, winner of the eleventh season of American Idol, included a cover of "Wicked Game" in the deluxe edition of his 2012 debut album, The World from the Side of the Moon.

+James Vincent McMorrow

+Irish musician James Vincent McMorrow released a cover of "Wicked Game" as part of his EP We Don't Eat in 2012, taken from a live recording of his performance of the song at Killkenny Arts Festival, Ireland 2011.
+It was later used in the first official full-length trailer for the sixth season of HBO's Game of Thrones.

+La Ley

+Chilean rock band La Ley released "Sin Ti" in 2014, a Spanish-language cover of "Wicked Game" featuring original lyrics by front-man Beto Cuevas.
+The lyrics phonetically mirror the English original, while giving the song a new meaning; for example the chorus "No I, don't want to fall in love" is replaced with "No hay, labios para besar; no hay, estrallas en el cielo."

 Boy & Bear

 Australian indie folk band Boy & Bear recorded a cover of this song which was released as a single on February 14, 2020 and was later included on their album Boy & Bear at Golden Retriever Studio.
 It was certified Gold by ARIA in 2023.

+Lingua Ignota

+American experimental musician Lingua Ignota released a cover of the song as a single on August 7, 2020.
+It includes a sample of Krzysztof Penderecki's Threnody to the Victims of Hiroshima.

 Marcus & Martinus

 In 2022, Norwegian dance-pop duo Marcus & Martinus released their version after performing it on season 2 of Masked Singer Sverige.
 The song was later included on their 2024 album Unforgettable.